avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 $else
 $(hdetails(task))

-1. I implemented _C_ cryptography functions in _Javascript_ web assembly ([WASM](https://webassembly.org/)). _WASM_ object code is much faster and much more difficult to debug than _Javascript_.
+1. I implemented _C_ cryptography functions in _Javascript_ [web assembly (WASM)](https://webassembly.org/). _WASM_ object code is much faster and much more difficult to debug than _Javascript_.
 Because this project was intended for the banking industry, in the future we could write a _WASM_ [obfuscator](https://en.wikipedia.org/wiki/Obfuscation) that would greatly increase the difficulty of debugging.

 2. I implemented the project by using [Clang's wasm32 target](https://medium.com/@dougschaefer/going-straight-to-clang-for-webassembly-928df1484430).

 </details>
 $endif

-$py(id="argus"; task="Automotive Software Updates: Patented algorithm greatly reducing FLASH memory required to implement bsdiff")
+$py(id="argus"; task="Automotive Software Updates: (a) Patented an algorithm greatly reducing FLASH memory required to implement mini-bsdiff. (b) Architected and implemented an embedded S/W update driver based upon mini-bsdiff and the xz compressor.")
 ### 2018-20: [Argus Cyber Security](https://en.wikipedia.org/wiki/Argus_Cyber_Security) Tel Aviv IL (restructured as [PlaxidityX](https://plaxidityx.com/) IL, subsidiary of [Elektrobit/Continental](https://www.elektrobit.com/) DE) {#$(id)}

 $if(is_pdf)